-Your gynecologist comfrims that you indeed have herpes.
-Since this ex was not your first - you can’t be 100% sure he gave you herpes, but it’s a strong possibility.
+Your gynecologist confirms that you indeed have herpes.
+Since this ex was not your first, you can’t be 100 percent sure he gave you herpes, but it’s a strong possibility.
 Why couldn’t he just be honest??

-I’d say any condition that is lifelong and currently has no cure and means, as a woman, that you’ll probably have to have a C-section, and has a hallmark of a very painful rash - is a VERY BIG DEAL - and everyone deserves to know if they are at risk for herpes when they consent to a relationship.
+I’d say any condition that is lifelong and currently has no cure and means, as a woman, that you’ll probably have to have a C-section if you give birth, and has a hallmark of a very painful rash - is a VERY BIG DEAL - and everyone deserves to know if they are at risk for herpes when they consent to a relationship.

 More “scenes to follow” but how do you feel about these issues???
 Has this happened to you???